milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Maple grove.md

 Ingram: "Who knows?
 But as you continue spirit guiding, you'll be going through other people's memories a lot."

-Ingram: "With that much exposure, I'm sure there'll be a good chance that it'll help jog your own memories to return."
+Ingram: "With that much exposure, there's a good chance that it'll help jog your own memories to return."

 Ingram: "Well then, it's late now.
 We should head back home and join the others for dinner before it gets dark."